Westies are charming little dogs with lots of energy and plenty of personality.

 - Chasing small animals

 Westies have a wiry coat that requires brushing a few times a week.
 A slicker or a pin brush are the best tools for the job of keeping loose hair and dirt at bay, and to prevent matting in longer sections.
-You should also comb through to make sure they’re tangle-free.
+You should also comb through their fur to make sure they’re tangle-free.
 Westies also need professional grooming every four to six weeks to maintain their signature look through hand-stripping or clipping.

-Regular baths, nail trimming, ear cleaning, and dental care are also important for your dog’s overall wellbeing.
+Regular baths, nail trimming, ear cleaning, and dental care are also important for your dog’s overall well-being.

 I’ve got plenty of energy to burn!
 I need lots of walks and some playtime outdoors.
 I love to chase, dig, and explore, it keeps me active and out of trouble.